shubtri/shubtri.github.io/_talks/2019-APS_poster.md

 ---
-title: "Modularity Promotes Adaptation in a Model of Exploratory Evolution.
-(Poster)"
+title: "Modularity Promotes Adaptation in a Model of Exploratory Evolution (Poster)"
 collection: talks
 type: "Talk"
 venue: "March Meeting of the Americal Physical Society"